-INGSA in partnership with the U.S. National Academies of Sciences, Engineering, and Medicine (NASEM), organizes a series of invitation-only workshops to explore ways to help prevent and mitigate the consequences of the zoonotic spillover originating in the live animal supply chain that involve the overlap between wildlife, other animal species, and humans.
+INGSA-Asia, in partnership with the U.S. National Academies of Sciences, Engineering, and Medicine (NASEM), is running a multi-year project to collate, synthesise and operationalise international best practice in preventing and mitigating zoonotic spillover originating in the live animal supply chain.